pdlfs/deltafs-umbrella/README.md

 A recent CXX compiler with standard building tools including make, cmake (used by deltafs), and automake (used by some of our dependencies), as well as a few other common library packages including libboost (used by mercury rpc) and libltdl (used by cci).

-On Ubuntu 16.04.1, these requirements could be obtained by:
+On Ubuntu 16.04.2, these requirements could be obtained by:

 ```
-sudo apt-get update  # Optional, but recommended
+sudo apt-get update  # Optional, though highly recommended
 sudo apt-get install gcc g++ make cmake
 sudo apt-get install autoconf automake libtool pkg-config
 sudo apt-get install libboost-dev libltdl-dev libopenmpi-dev